jthalpern/jthalpern.github.io/_pages/Scrivener.md

 The intended audience is independent authors who are tech-savvy enough to perform basic computer tasks like installing the program, but may otherwise be overwhelmed by Scrivener's complex features and interface.

+You can read the guide below, or if you prefer a PDF, you can download it **here.**

 # Scrivener Quick-Start Guide for Novelists (Windows)

 Scrivener is a powerful software tool for writing a book.
 But with a host of complex features and a nearly 800-page user manual, getting started as a new user can be overwhelming.
 This guide is designed to walk you through the basics.
 It demonstrates: